DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 ### <a name="group-row"></a>GroupRow

-Describes the group row data structure.
+Describes the group row structure.

 Field | Type | Description
 ------|------|------------